torchbox/wagtail-headless-preview/README.md

-    "LIVE_PREVIEW": False,  # set to True to enable live preview functionality "SERVE_BASE_URL": None,  # can be used for HeadlessServeMixin "REDIRECT_ON_PREVIEW": False,  # set to True to redirect to the preview instead of using the Wagtail default mechanism }
+    "LIVE_PREVIEW": False,  # set to True to enable live preview functionality "SERVE_BASE_URL": None,  # can be used for HeadlessServeMixin "REDIRECT_ON_PREVIEW": False,  # set to True to redirect to the preview instead of using the Wagtail default mechanism "ENFORCE_TRAILING_SLASH": True,  # set to False in order to disable the trailing slash enforcement }
 ```